LED-reamer/utils/README.md

 # utils
-My personal utility library for my c projects
+My personal utility library for my c projects.

 NOTE: this is a fresh repo and I'm currently working on the examples and mindor bugs / design choices